Monday, April 23, 2018

 Prior to the 20th century, there was no world peace organization.
 When a war ended, the victor dictated terms to the loser, and the world moved on.
 It was only after the horrors of World War One that multiple nations saw the need to sit down together and try to hammer out regulations to keep the peace everywhere, not just in the previously warring countries.
 That's huge: in all the thousands of years of human history, this peace and security effort is unique.

-It has changed, more than once.
 The original organization, called the League of Nations, comprised 60 nations.
 It failed significantly when World War II broke out.
 But it was reorganized when that war ended.
 Today every government on Earth has joined it.
 Its ineffectiveness could, theoretically, be fixed.
 It could, with some adjustments, become an organization that is apparently useful, that seems to be actually creating peace and security.

 I'm not saying I'd put my faith in it.
-But as a Christian who carefully watches events, to keep track of where we are in the stream of time, I’d be crazy to ignore it.
+But as a Christian who carefully watches events to keep track of where we are in the stream of time, I’d be crazy to ignore it.

 Sunday, February 18, 2018